 The negotiations proceeded slowly.
 It was difficult to bring the Mahratta politicians into anything like a straightforward, consistent line of action.
 There was a mixture of childish ignorance and simplicity with the cunning and dissimulation of veteran intriguers, which vexed and embarrassed Malcolm.
-"I am a good deal annoyed," he wrote on the 26th of January, "at the slow progress of my negotiations, particularly as I have now a glimpse of health, which enables me to do a little business, and which I know by experience cannot last above a few days longer."
+"I am a good deal annoved," he wrote on the 26th of January, "at the slow progress of my negotiations, particularly as I have now a glimpse of health, which enables me to do a little business, and which I know by experience cannot last above a few days longer."
 On the 30th he wrote privately to Mr. Edmonstone: "You will see from my public despatch of this date the state in which the negotiation stands.
 I hope I shall be able to bring it to a satisfactory issue; but I have learnt never to be sanguine in my expectations of either sincerity or consistency in a Mahratta."
 A day or two afterwards a new difficulty arose.
 Scindiah fell sick, and the negotiations were thrown back again.
 But a favorable change soon took place.
 Malcolm was admitted to the sick room of the young Prince, and found him-mollified perhaps by illness-in a temper which seemed to promise well for a satisfactory adjustment of the business in hand.
 "I went to see Scindiah last night," he wrote to General Wellesley on the 3rd of February, "and am sorry to say that he is still in a very low state.
 He could not rise from his bed above two or three minutes at a time, and spoke with hesitation and difficulty.
-His fever has, however,
+His fever has, however, left him, and he will probably recover fast.
+The visit was very satisfactory.
+I obtained his consent to an arrangement by which I trust a complete end will be put to these vexatious disputes about unpaid contributions."

-On the 1st of February, Malcolm wrote to General Wellesley: "I have received yours of the 26th, and am glad to find you approve of the treaty, which I hope to persuade this Court to accept, though they are evidently lukewarm.
+On the 1st of February, Malcolm wrote to General Wellesley: "I have glad to find you approve of the treaty, which I hope to persuade this Court to accept, though they are evidently lukewarm.
 The Maharajah has been very ill.
-Kistna, who saw him last very ill.
-Kistna, who saw him last night, says he is a perfect skeleton of what he was on our arrival."
-On the same day he wrote to Colonel Dowdeswell, giving a dreadful picture of the state of Scindiah's camp: "The distress in this camp is at present great.
-Numbers die däily from want, and I see no prospect of any speedy relief. . . .
-The army are all in a state of mutiny for their arrears."
+Kistna, who saw him last night, says he is a perfect skeleton